Schuca02/Counting-Crow-de-s/README.md

 ﻿# Counting-Crow-de-s
+**Purpose**

-This program is used to parse through CSV's that have a ZipCode header and return the number of addresses each zipcode has.
-To use this program simply open the file with a browser.
-Open the developer tools (either right click and hit inspect) or press (F12).
+This program is used to parse through CSVs that have a ZipCode header and return the number of addresses each zip code has in a map called zipCodeData.

+If a CSV line item does not have a zip code (i.e., it is null or blank), there is no additional logic to look up the address’s zip code.
+Instead, it is skipped.

+**How to run this project**

+To run this program, open the file in your browser.
+Open the developer tools (Right click the webpage and hit “inspect”) or press F12.
 Upload a csv and click submit.
 Results are printed to the console.

-It is important to note that this is a running total meaning that if you add two csv files, it will show you the total zipcodes for both files.
-Click clear before you submit another CSV if you are looking to have seperate results.
+It is important to note that each additional CSV you add will contribute towards the same zip code tally.
+I.e., it will show you the total zip codes for both files.
+Clicking “clear” will flush the results and create a new output.

-There is a line in the code that has been commented out that would allow you to look at how many instances of a specified zipcode are in a CSV.
-It was used for testing but may be useful.
-Additionally, this program does not have any conditional logic for addresses that have a zipcode but are null or blank.
+**Miscellaneous Notes**

-I used PapaParse instead of FileReader to streamline the code.
-Inititially I had used a for loop to count the number of zipcodes, however there's more flexibility and clarity in the results using .reduce().
-The .reduce() funtion tallied the number of occurances and returned an object that was stored in a map. {zipcode, (number of instances)}.
-The current format allows you to have all csv data in one result.
-As you add csv files the results will grow, or you can clear between uploads and have a new results map.
-The results map is called zipCodeData.
+I used the PapaParse library instead of the often-used FileReader to simplify the code.
+Initially, I used a for-loop to count the number of zip codes.
+The PapaParse .reduce() function tallies the number of occurrences and returns an object that is stored in a map {zip code, (number of instances)}.
+This allows you to have all csv data in one map.
+Using .reduce() ultimately reduces verbosity (pun intended).